 There are animal and human safe products available to repel mice, squirrels, voles, moles, raccoons, deer, and rabbits.

 First we will look at what animal damage looks like so you know what you’re dealing with if you see it.

 The two most common animals that damage our plants are deer and small rodents like rabbits and voles.
 Deer will rub against the bark and leave gashes (see main post image).
 They will even chew off the top of shrub branches.

 Rodent damage will have cleaner cuts.
-Rabbits can chew down into the cambium layer of shrubs and trees.
+Rabbits can chew down into the cambium layer of shrubs and trees and chew off small branches.
+It’ll look like a 45° angle cut as shown in the image above.
 The cambium layer is where water and nutrients are taken up.
-If the damage to the cambium layer goes around the entire branch or trunk, it will kill the plant.
+If the damage to the cambium layer goes around the entire branch or trunk, it will kill the plant and is called girdling.
 Voles can eat the roots of plants, bark, and dig tunnels that wreck lawn grass.

 It’s important to reapply repellents as directed and after heavy snowfall.
 Make sure rabbits can’t get above the tree guards to nibble on the bark higher up the tree.

 Various sprays and pelleted product contain scents and tastes that the animals are repelled by.
 The products contain all natural ingredients.
 They could contain clove oil, cayenne, peppermint oil, spearmint oil, putrefied egg, and possibly others.
 All of them are safe to use around your home and gardens.

 Unfortunately, if animals are hungry enough, they will eat despite any offending smells that typically keep them away.

 Animals can also get used to certain stinky smells.
 Alternate products that contain different ingredients to avoid them becoming used to the smell.
 Repellents will also need to be reapplied frequently and the frequency depends on the product instructions and weather.